The Lincolnshire County Council IT Systems have returned to normal after almost a week of cleaning up a ransomware attack.

 One the malware was spotted, Lincolnshire shut down its entire IT network and said that 458 servers were then scanned to ensure malware did not infect any other systems.

-The IT systems of Lincolnshire were taken offline on Tuesday, January 26, and took almost a week to fully restore the network and allow employees to use computers and internet again.
+The IT systems of Lincolnshire were taken offline on Tuesday, January 26, and took almost a week to fully restore the network and allow employees to use computers and the internet again.
 The shutdown affected services like local libraries and online booking systems.

 The council has said they’re working with local police authorities in order to identify the perpetrators of the attack.

-Falling victim to a phishing scam can have dramatic consequences for a company’s reputation and to its customers losing valuable personal identifiable information.
+Falling victim to a phishing scam can have dramatic consequences for a company’s reputation and to its customers losing valuable personally identifiable information.
 With NNT’s highly intuitive File Integrity Monitoring Solution, your organization will be provided with highly flexible and precise rules for both inclusions and exclusions.
 NNT’s FIM will only alert you when critical systems and configuration files change.
 Even more, Change Tracker’s Closed-Loop Intelligent Change Control will automatically distinguish between planned and unplanned changes.